akdemirlab/HiCPlotter/README.md

     heatmapColor: an integer for choosing heatmap color codes: Greys(0), Reds(1), YellowToBlue(2), YellowToRed(3-default), Hot(4), BlueToRed(5).
     cleanNANs: an integer for replacing NaNs in the matrix with zeros (1:default) or not (0).
     plotTriangular: an integer for plotting rotated half matrix (1:default) or not (0).
-    plotTadDomains: an integer for plotting TADs identified by HiC Plotter (1) or not (0:default).
+    plotTadDomains: an integer for plotting TADs identified by HiCPlotter (1) or not (0:default).
     plotPublishedTadDomins: an integer for plotting TADs from Dixon et, al. 2012 (1:default) or not (0).
     highResolution: an integer whether plotting high resolution (1:default) or not (0).
     plotInsulation: an integer for plotting insulation scores (1:default) or not (0).